Medford Strikers Parents,

 - Follow and respect all return to play protocols as noted

-- Check the player's temperature before heading to the facility - ensure below 99.5 degrees F
+- Check the player's temperature before heading to the facility or game - ensure below 99.5 degrees F

 - Notify the club immediately if your child becomes ill